A Parisian Romance (film)

 A Parisian Romance is a 1932 American drama film directed by Chester M. Franklin and starring Lew Cody, Marion Shilling and Gilbert Roland.
 It is based on the play of the same title by Octave Feuillet, which had previously been made into a 1916 silent film.

-Synopsis
+Plot

 In Paris, a notorious womanizer falls in love with a young woman who at last makes him mend his ways.